-5 Questions About Sequestration
+4 Questions About Sequestration

 Over time, sequestration is expected to have a profoundly negative impact on our nation’s health infrastructure, including essential health care programs like Title X, as well as the economic recovery and job creation.

-- Title X could lose $26 million.
+- Title X lost $15 million.

-5. What is Planned Parenthood fighting for?
+4. What is Planned Parenthood fighting for?

 Medicaid and the Title X family planning program are crucial lifesaving programs for women’s health.
 For millions of women, Medicaid and Title X make the difference between access to cancer screenings and birth control or going without.
 It’s especially important that Congress protect these programs because investing in family planning programs not only saves lives, it saves taxpayers money.